Bike tour in Austria

-Of course, Austria is a modern country with important industry and large service companies, but even today one often thinks of a different Austria: a cosy one, one in which Sissy was empress, one with high Alpine panoramas as well as mountain meadows and small villages, with landscapes in which rivers and lakes set accents, with coffee house culture in Vienna and the Salzkammergut as a tourist region that even the old Emperor Joseph I used for recreation.
+Of course, Austria is a modern country with important industry and large service companies and yet to this day people often think of a different Austria: a cosy one, one where Sissy was empress, one with high Alpine panoramas as well as mountain meadows and small villages, with landscapes in which rivers and lakes set accents, with coffee house culture in Vienna and the Salzkammergut as a tourist region, which the old Emperor Joseph I already used for recreation.
 Austria is living proof that a country can be both modern and full of tradition and cosiness.

 Good times at the river Danube